WasabiTech-777/SWE-2023-Spring/Sprint1.md

 As a statistics enthusiast, I want to view the average typing speed of all users so that I can see the distribution of typing speeds.

 As a statistics enthusiast, I want to be able to export my performance data locally so I can further analyze the data and make predictions about my future improvement.

+As a typical user, I want my personal account information to be secure so that I am not vulnerable to a data breach affecting this service.

+As a typical user I want to be able to change my account information such as my username so that I have control over my presence in the application.

 ## What issues your team planned to address